davidschlachter/dance-volunteering/README.md

 -------
 (Need a database for users, and a database for volunteering info)
 - [X] Shifts become read-only Friday evening
-- [X] Shifts for new week become available early in the week (Monday?)
+- [X] Shifts for new week become available early in the week (Sunday 12 PM)